-Well renowned around the world, Tulips are simple yet beautiful, colourful yet just right in size!
+Well renowned around the world, Tulips are simple yet beautiful, colorful yet just right in size!
 So rich in history and has plenty of symbolism behind these beauties.
 It is wonderful for so many occasions!
 Our ultimate dream?
 Visiting a tulip farm in Holland!
-These classic blooms are the epitome of elegance (and also the first flower everyone thinks of during Spring), and one of our favourite blooms to include in our luxe designs.
+These classic blooms are the epitome of elegance (and also the first flower everyone thinks of during Spring), and one of our favorite blooms to include in our luxe designs.

 Fun facts about Tulips

 Often mistaken for its origin, the iconic Tulips are in fact from Central Asia where they grew as a wildflower.
 Most people think they came from the Netherlands given how popular it is over there.
 Their names come from the Turkish word for ‘turban’ for their similar appearances.

 Tulips are known for their bold colors and exquisite shape, and most varieties are indeed almost perfectly proportionate in symmetry.
 The blooms have three petals and three sepals, but since the sepals are almost the same size and shape as the petals, Tulips appear to have six petals to a bulb.

 Tulips are edible!
 Like many other flowers.
 In fact, during World War II, they were often eaten by those who could not afford other foods.
 The flowers can be used to replace onions in many recipes and are even used to make wine.
 P/S: please don’t attempt to eat the ones from the bouquet.
 Those are cultivated for admiring – strictly not for eating.